thibaultduponchelle/archives/problems.md

 - Alien::HDF4 -> tarball content changed ?
 Cannot find hdf library, libdf.a.
 - :construction: Alien::LibANN -> syntax error at inc/Devel/CheckLib.pm line 164, near "$mm_attr_key qw(LIBS INC)" -> [PR](https://github.com/rogersprint/Alien-LibANN/pull/1) from me
 - :construnction: Alien::AntTweakBar -> Can't link/include C library 'X11/cursorfont.h', 'GL/glx.h', 'GL/gl.h', aborting. -> insall non alienazed big deps
-- Alien::LibBigWig -> fatal error: curl/curl.h: No such file or directory I do not reproduce locally
+- :construction: Alien::LibBigWig -> fatal error: curl/curl.h: No such file or directory I do not reproduce locally -> [PR] from me
 - Alien::LibJIT -> You need to make sure you have a recent 'libtool' installed and that it can be found in your PATH at inc/Module/Build/AlienLibJIT.pm line 40
 - Alien::RRDtool -> configure: error: you need either glib with g_regex support or libpcre to compile rrdtool.
 - Alien::Protobuf -> ??